 Other members of your family may receive retirement benefits based on your account:

-• Your spouse: When he or she turns 62, your spouse is eligible for a retirement benefit based on your earnings record.
-Your spouse’s benefit is typically 50% of your PIA, at her or his NRA.
-Unless your spouse is caring for a child, the benefit is reduced if he or she begins receiving benefits before his or her NRA.
-If your spouse worked and is entitled to a larger benefit than yours, he or she receives the larger benefit.
+• Your spouse: When they turn 62, your spouse is eligible for a retirement benefit based on your earnings record.
+Your spouse’s benefit is typically 50% of your PIA at their NRA.
+Unless your spouse is caring for a child, the benefit is reduced if they begin receiving benefits before their NRA.
+If your spouse worked and is entitled to a larger benefit than yours, they receive the larger benefit.

-• Your child: If your dependent child is under age 18, or age 18 or 19 and a full-time elementary or high school student, or 18 and over and disabled before age 22, and unmarried, then he or she is eligible for a retirement benefit.
+• Your child: If your dependent child is under age 18, or age 18 or 19 and a full-time elementary or high school student, or 18 and over and disabled before age 22, and unmarried, then they are eligible for a retirement benefit.
 Your child’s benefit is 50% of your PIA.

-• Your ex-spouse: If you were married for at least ten years and then divorced, your ex-spouse, who is not married, may be entitled to your retirement benefits when he or she is 62.
+• Your ex-spouse: If you were married for at least ten years and then divorced, your ex-spouse, who is not married, may be entitled to your retirement benefits when they are 62.
 Typically, the retirement benefit is 50% of your PIA.

 Maximum Family Benefit

-When the total benefits of the Social Security benefits account exceed certain limits (these changes each year), the dollar amounts, for all beneficiaries, are proportionately reduced to meet the family's maximum limit.
-Neither the worker’s benefit amount nor any benefit payable to a divorced spouse is reduced because of the family's maximum limit.
+When the total benefits of the Social Security benefits account exceed certain limits (these change each year), the dollar amounts, for all beneficiaries, are proportionately reduced to meet the family's maximum limit.
+Neither the worker’s benefit amount nor any benefit payable to a divorced spouse is diminished because of the family's maximum limit.